crascioni/ecommerce/README.md

         "title": "Mock"
     }

-More comments and explanation can be found in the source code
+More comments and explanations can be found in the source code